A new estimation of the quantum Chernoff bound: Preliminary

-For every $A\in\mathbb{M}_n$, the positive matrix $(A^*A)^{1/2}$ is called the absolute value of $A$ and is denoted by $|A|$.
-Every Hermitian matrix $A$ has a Jordan decomposition, $A=A_+-A_-$ in which $A_+=1/2(|A|+A)$ and $A_-=1/2(|A|-A)$ are positive matrices and are called the positive and negative parts of $A$, respectively.
-The canonical trace mapping on $\mathbb{M}_n$ is denoted by $ \mathrm{tr}(\cdot)$.
-In the last section, we deal with bounded linear operators on an arbitrary Hilbert space.
-This is regarded as the counterpart of matrices to the infinite dimensional.
-A capital letter means a matrix or an operator.
+For every $A\in\mathbb{M}_n$, the positive semidefinite matrix $(A^*A)^{1/2}$ is called the \emph{absolute value} of $A$ and is denoted by $|A|$.
+Every Hermitian matrix $A$ has a \emph{Jordan decomposition}, $A=A_+-A_-$ in which $A_+=\frac{|A|+A}{2}$ and $A_-=\frac{|A|-A}{2}$ are positive semidefinite matrices and are called the \emph{positive part} and \emph{negative part} of $A$, respectively.